changs/slimzsh/README.md

 ## Tips

-The theme used in screenshots: [Tomorrow Night Eighties](https://github.com/chriskempson/tomorrow-theme) with the Ubuntu Mono 15pt font.
+The theme used in screenshots is PencilDark with the IBM Plex Mono font.